powersync-ja/powersync-js/.changeset/fuzzy-dots-shave.md

 '@powersync/web': minor
 ---

-Improved constructor behaviour of PowerSyncDatabase and logic for open factories
+Improved constructor behavior of `PowerSyncDatabase` and logic for open factories.
+Deprecated `RNQSPowerSyncDatabaseOpenFactory` and `WASQLitePowerSyncDatabaseOpenFactory`.